IAMO FORUM 2023

 The IAMO Forum 2023 is jointly organized with the German Agribusiness Alliance and the Leibniz ScienceCampus “Eastern Europe – Global Area” (EEGA), with the technical cooperation of the Food and Agriculture Organization of the United Nations.

 The conference language will be English.
 The conference takes place in presence.
-If there are any restrictions connected to the COVID-19 the virtual presentation will be possible.
+A number of presentations will be held in virtual format using Zoom due to visa processing delays.